googleapis/google-cloud-ruby/google-cloud-os_login/MIGRATING.md

 With the 1.0 release, a configuration interface provides control over these parameters, including defaults for all instances of a client, and settings for each specific client instance.
-For example, to set default credentials and timeout for all OSLogin V1 clients:
+For example, to set default credentials and timeout for all OS Login V1 clients:

 ```
 Google::Cloud::OsLogin::V1::OsLoginService::Client.configure do |config|